In some situations, post-traumatic stress disorder can manifest itself.

-After being fired, it is imperative to consult a wrongful termination lawyer who can assist in determining the best course of action to take.
+After being fired, it is imperative to consult a wrongful termination lawyer to determine the best course of action to take.

 Employees have legal rights.
-Included in these rights are not getting harassed in the workplace.
+Included in these rights is not getting harassed in the workplace.
 This is true whether it is sexual advances, or racial discrimination.

-But victims can also can file a complaint to human resources, a supervisor or owner.
+But victims can also file a complaint to human resources, a supervisor, or the owner.
 When offending behavior is not stopped, the employee or employees can take legal action.
 That’s where our experts come into play.

-Ehline Law Firm are reputable attorneys.
+Ehline Law Firm is a reputable attorney group in California and in Texas.
 So we have experience in handling hostile work environment claims.
 Hence, we can help obtain the compensation the victims deserve.
 Our Southern California law firm and Los Angeles-based injury lawyers are experts.

 We specialize in litigation and negotiations.
 Also, we help with wrongful termination lawsuits.
-Most of all, our attorneys have the dedication to protecting the rights of the victims.
+Most of all, our attorneys are dedicated to protecting the victims’ rights.
 Also, we have a sterling reputation within the community and the courts.